MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ##Previously released features

 This section lists the feature announcements of recent previous releases.

+### Announced in Microsoft R Server 9.0

+R Server 9.0 is a Windows-only, SQL-Server-only release.
+It provides all of the 9.0.1 features, minus the `mrsdeploy` package and new [operationalization features](operationalize/about.md).
+For a list of features in 9.0, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 ### Announced in Microsoft R Server 8.0.5